Program overview

 • Full-time study at Moose Jaw and Regina campuses.

-• A Co-operative Education work term available between Semesters 3 and 4, allowing students to gain hands-on experience in the industry.
+• Co-operative Education work term available between Semesters 3 and 4, allowing students to gain practical experience.

 Featured Experiences

-The Business Information Systems program offers several unique experiences that enhance learning and professional development:
+The Business Information Systems program offers several unique features that enhance the learning experience:

-• Co-operative Education: Students can participate in paid work terms, gaining valuable on-the-job skills and networking opportunities.
+• Co-operative Education: Students can participate in paid work terms, gaining valuable on-the-job experience.

-• Hands-on Training: The curriculum includes practical training in software development, business intelligence, and project management.
+• Hands-on Training: The program includes practical training in software development, database management, and project management.

 Career Options